slackhq/foundry/docs/utilities.md

 To work mitigate this, we will _patch_ the SDK by putting a copy of the previous version's sources in the location of the new SDK.
 This allows most sources to still index properly during the beta period.
-Then, once the new sources are available, the consuming repo needs only to update the `slack.latestCompileSdkWithSources` gradle property to that new SDK version and the patcher will clear out that copy and let AGP download the real ones.
+Then, once the new sources are available, the consuming repo needs only to update the `foundry.latestCompileSdkWithSources` gradle property to that new SDK version and the patcher will clear out that copy and let AGP download the real ones.

 This runs automatically in the root plugin.